Jessicavazm/JessicaVaz_T3A1/README.md

     let value = "JavaScript";
     let isTruthy = !!value;  // true, because JS is a non empty string

+    List of falsy values:
+    - Empty string ''
+    - 0
+    - -0
+    - NaN - Not a number
+    - Null
+    - Undefined
+    - False

-    - Numeric conversion: It can be performed by using Number() function.
+Numeric conversion: It can be performed by using Number() function.

     Number('123')   // 123

-#### Example of implicit type coercion in primitive types:
+### Example of implicit type coercion in primitive types:

-    - String and Number: JS typically converts number into string.
+String and Number: JS typically converts number into string.

     let result = "5" + 1;  // "51" (number 1 is coerced to a string)
     let sum = "5" - 1;     // 4 (string "5" is coerced to a number)